mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Standoff range conditions exist beyond the immediate battlefield and extend out to the maximum effective range of locally available weapons.
-On a TL4 battlefield this might be just a few kilometres beyond the immediate combat area and few commonly available standoff weapons are useful beyond 50–100km.
+On a TL4 battlefield this might be just a few kilometers beyond the immediate combat area and few commonly available standoff weapons are useful beyond 50–100km.
 A force at Standoff range is not in danger from direct-